MCF-Stillwater COVID-19 Response

 Hand washing stations: MCF-Stillwater has installed new hand washing stations in the facility.
 Two hand washing sinks were installed in the lobby of the facility (in addition to the existing bathroom sinks) and other hand washing stations were installed in the Minimum Security Unit.
 All individuals are required to wash their hands when entering and exiting the facility.
 Stillwater’s inmate cells have sinks and water to facilitate hand washing, the Minimum Security Unit has multiple sinks available in restrooms directly adjacent to the living quarters.
 Ten additional hand sanitizer receptacles were installed throughout the facility to provide hand sanitization when away from their cell.
 All individuals (staff and incarcerated) are encouraged to wash their hands frequently throughout the day.

-Screening: All staff are have their temperature taken and are screened on a daily basis for recent symptoms.
+Screening: All staff have their temperature taken and are screened on a daily basis for recent symptoms.
 If they have been symptomatic, a physician’s approval is required to return to work.
-All staff are provided with protective masks and are required to wear them.
+All staff are provided with barrier masks and are required to wear them.

-Isolation Plans: MCF-Stillwater has an isolation plan in place.
-Details include utilizing a wing(s) of one living unit for inmates needing to be isolated while recovering from COVID, as well as inmates quarantined from general population while being screened due to potential exposure, when newly arriving at the facility, or if they have been transported outside the facility.
+Isolation & Quarantine Plans: MCF-Stillwater has an isolation and quarantine plans in place.
+Details include utilizing separate wings of one living unit for inmates needing to be isolated while recovering from COVID, as well as inmates quarantined from general population while being screened due to potential exposure, when newly arriving at the facility, or if they have been transported outside the facility.
 This living unit will be kept separate from the general population and has appropriate air handling and layout to minimize risk to other inmates and staff.